kpa28-git/RPI-SLS/README.md

 # Raspberry Pi Setup Linux Scripts (RPI-SLS)
 These scripts are designed to automate the process of installing various minimalist linux distros on a raspberry pi.

+If you want to install a minimal distro like void linux or alpine on your RPI you often have to test out different images, boot paramers, etc until you find a combination that works.
+These scripts automate that process to help you get up and running faster.

 ## Warning
 These scripts currently don't do any verification of mount points or whatnot *be careful with them*.

-## Motivation
-If you want a less common distro like void linux or alpine on your RPI you often have to test out different images, boot paramers, etc until you find a combination that works.
-These scripts automate that process to help you get up and running faster.

 ## Usage
 1. Make sure your raspberry pi drive is mounted at `/dev/sda` or modify the script to point to the right location